 Transfer that mixture to a bowl, then refrigerate for at least one hour before serving.

-Vegan Dark Chocolate Mousse Recipe
+Vegan Silken Tofu Chocolate Mousse Recipe

 Equipment